rondagdag/aframe-broadcast-component/README.md

 the ID if it doesn't exist, and then sync the component data to the entity with `setAttribute`.

+This is primarily used for simply seeing other users walk and look around in the same scene.
+It probably would not work well with game logic or physics.
+Needs more experimenting.

 ### Properties

 | Property | Description                                          | Default Value          |